preternatural-explore/movie-search/README.md

 # Movie Search: Semantic search for movies using text-embeddings.
-The MovieSearch app is an example of how to use text embeddings to add search to any application.
-This app demonstrates key concepts such as working with the OpenAI API, structuring training data, utilizing text embeddings, and implementing Retrieval-Augmented Generation (RAG).
-By leveraging advanced AI techniques, the AIMovieSearch app enables users to search for movies using natural language queries, providing a more intuitive and efficient search experience.
+The MovieSearch app enables users to search for movies using natural language queries, providing a more intuitive and efficient search experience.
+This app demonstrates working with the OpenAI API, structuring training data, implementing Retrieval-Augmented Generation (RAG), and using text embeddings to add semantic search to any application.

 ## Installation
 To install and run the Movie Search app: